razanasb/FinalProject/README.md

 ### 🌿 Plant Dictionaries
 The app has built-in dictionaries with plant care instructions and facts.
 If a plant is unrecognized, the app will provide default messages.

-Example: Aloe Vera Image
+Example:

-Care: "Aloe Vera prefers bright, indirect sunlight.
-Water deeply but infrequently."

-Fact: "Aloe Vera is known for its soothing properties and is often used in skincare."
+    Rosemary: Water when the top inch of soil is dry.
+Place in full sun and ensure good drainage.

 You can add more plants by expanding the plant_care_dict and plant_facts_dict.

 ### 🤖 Hugging Face Integration